The Bach Choir: 20th century

 Following the sudden departure of Jacques in 1960 after a heart attack, the musical directorship went to David Willcocks, director of music at King's College, Cambridge.
 He was soon pointing the choir in new directions, introducing important contemporary works including Honegger's King David, Delius's Sea Drift and Janáček's Glagolitic Mass.
-He undertook a number of recordings, most notably a performance of Britten's War Requiem conducted by the composer, which sold 200,000 copies in its first five months.
+He undertook a number of recordings, including a performance of Britten's War Requiem conducted by the composer, which sold 200,000 copies in its first five months.
 A series of foreign tours was also arranged to the United States, Hong Kong, Australia and New Zealand, France, Sweden and South Africa.
 The choir gave the Italian premiere of the War Requiem at La Scala, Milan.

 In 1968, the choir performed on the Rolling Stones song "You Can't Always Get What You Want", with a choral arrangement by Jack Nitzsche.
+In 2004, Rolling Stone magazine placed the song at No. 100 on its list of the 500 Greatest Songs of All Time.

 In the later part of the 20th century the choir worked with conductors such as Pierre Monteux (under whom it performed and recorded Beethoven's Ninth Symphony), Jascha Horenstein, Lorin Maazel and David Oistrakh.
 Willcocks retired in 1998 after thirty-eight years in charge.

 The current musical director, David Hill MBE, was appointed in 1998, coming from a background of appointments as organist and master of the music at Winchester Cathedral and musical director of St John's College, Cambridge.